j33lai/CS454/a3/doc.md

 | Double        | 8            |
 | Float         | 4            |

-#### Sending and receiving (talk about buffer)

-<u>TODO</u>

 ### <u>Structure of binder database</u>

-Procedures in our system are represented by a **FuncStorage** object, which has the necessary properties for a function.
+Procedures in our system are represented by a **FuncStorage** object, which has the necessary properties for an RPC.
 The relevant properties for the binder are: *function name*, *function argument types*, the *list of servers* (represented by a string for the host, and an integer for the port) that have registered this function.

+The database is represented by the class `FuncDatabase` and contains:

-The binder contains a Map data structure, indexed by function name, where the values are vectors of FuncStorage objects.
+- A Map data structure, indexed by function name, where the values are vectors of FuncStorage objects.
+- A vector of servers that have an active connection to the binder
+- A round robin index that represents the token

 ### <u>Function overloading</u>

-The Map data structured is indexed by function name, and if there is no corresponding key existing for a currently registering function, this means that a new entry will have to be made in the database.
-Accordingly, a new entry with the function name, and server info is created.
+The Map data structure is indexed by function name, and if there is no corresponding key existing for a currently registering function, this means that a new entry will have to be made in the database.
+Accordingly, a new entry with the function name, and server info is created according to the database scheme.

 If the function already exists in the map, then the corresponding list of servers is retrieved from the database, and scanned.
 If the server also exists, then no changes are made to the database.
 If the server does not exist, then it is added to the list of servers for this function.